ibm-skills-network/author-workbench-knowledgebase/docs/labs/tools/cloud-ide.md

 ::openFile{path="/home/project/test.py"}
 ```

-### Building and Deploying to Code Engine (CloudIDE with Kubernetes, CloudIDE with Openshift)
+### Building and Deploying to Code Engine (Cloud IDE with Kubernetes, Cloud IDE with Openshift)
 If you would like to deploy any of the above-mentioned Embeddable AI NLP service and have it be available for anyone to use, you can follow these steps in order to deploy it.
 The deployment will be to IBM Cloud’s Code Engine.
 IBM Cloud Code Engine is a fully managed, cloud-native service for running containerized workloads on IBM Cloud.
 It allows developers to deploy and run code in a secure, scalable and serverless environment, without having to worry about the underlying infrastructure.

 <details>